~ Welcome to my page ~.

 ~ 100% POWER FROM THE SUN. ~

-First licensed 1963 KN7WTO then K7WTO (Arizona).
-Hawaii resident since 1969.
-First Class Radiotelephone and KH6HOZ in 1970 then upgraded to Extra in 1977 and issued AH6V no vanity.
+First licensed as novice 1963 KN7WTO, then general 1964 K7WTO (Arizona).
+I became Hawaii resident in 1969 with new callsign KH6HOZ in 1970 then upgraded to Extra in 1977 and issued AH6V.

 ~ "Pouncer" and "Itibiti" are best of friends ~

 Q S L info